andifalk/secure-oauth2-oidc-workshop/lab6/README.md

 }
 ```

 You'll see, that `hasRole` is missing in your `AuthService`.
-You can try to implement it on your own by fiddeling with the id token or you simply take my set of convenience methods and add them to your `app/services/auth.service.ts`:
+You can try to implement it on your own by fiddling with the id token,
+or you simply take my set of convenience methods and add them to your `app/services/auth.service.ts`:

 ```typescript
   public hasRole(role: string) {
     let claims: any = this.oauthService.getIdentityClaims();